zumasys/docs/site/rover/administration/client-setup/README.md

 These settings determine whether or not you want to give your users the option to change the defaults set above.

-It is generally recommended to have all of these options **UNCHECKED**.
+It is generally recommended to have all of these options **CHECKED** unless you want to hide this information.

 ![Login Prompts - Visiblilty](./login-visibility.png)